SNR method for choosing hearing protection

 Some hearing protection sold internationally may show one or both and the numbers for each may differ slightly occasionally.
 Just ignore NRR if you see it.

 As an example, despite the spelling of the product name meaning that the marketing person who came up with it is in need of a good thrashing for this abomination against the English language, the Laser Lite plug is a very common one in use across industry and is a good choice.
 It's the one which has streaks in it and is vaguely like an old pear drop.
 Except don't suck it.
 Especially after it's been in an ear.
-Especially if it was someone else's ear other than yours.
-This plug has an SNR figure of 35dB.
+This plug has an SNR of 35dB but an NRR of 32dB.

 For SNR to be of use, what you need is a single measurement of your noise, the C weighted sound level.
-To be clear, that is the average dB(C) value on your meter and NOT the dB(A) or the dB(C) peak level, but the C-weighted average reading which will be lower than the peak but probably just a bit higher than the dB(A) average.
+To be clear, that is the average dB(C) value on your meter and NOT the average dB(A) or the peak dB(C) levels, but the C-weighted average reading which will be lower than the peak but probably just a bit higher than the dB(A) average.
 Using the C-peak by mistake may cause headaches as it is always higher than the average and will cause you to decide hearing protection is not good enough when it really is.

 Alternatively, armed with your SNR and dB(C) numbers you can go to Noisemeters.co.uk Resources section and use their SNR calculator.
 Put your noise reading in one box and the SNR from the protector in the other and it will tell you if your protector is good enough.